 Most of these exercises involve either moving one or several limbs and flexing muscles statically.
 The aim of these exercises is not to increase strength in a conventional way.
 The aim is to simply activate the nerves and muscle fibers in your muscles to signal your body to not start breaking down muscle mass for energy.

 This same can happen you don’t get enough protein in your diet, your body will take what it needs from the muscles tissues to repair other tissues.
 Besides losing muscle mass, the nerves that control the muscles lose signaling strength when not used.

 This is the exact opposite of building muscle mass and strength.
 Which consists of lifting or moving increasingly demanding weights or resistance.
 This forces your body to think it needs more muscle mass and strength to be able to perform.
 It accomplishes this by synthesizing muscle mass from proteins and improving neural signaling.

 Surprisingly this increase in muscle mass makes our bodies and minds healthier in many ways.
-It’s the natures way of rewarding us from exercises and from the perspective of evolution it shows our bodies are meant to move.
+It’s natures way of rewarding us from exercises and from the perspective of evolution it shows our bodies are meant to move.
 We become healthy when we are active and we become sick and weak when we are sedentary.

 So when you become bedridden it’s imperative you do your absolute best to activate your body to maintain as much strength and muscle mass as you can.
 With the permission and consideration of your treating physician of course!

-We want to be clear that these bed exercises are meant solely for people who are bedridden.
+I want to be clear that these bed exercises are meant solely for people who are bedridden.
 They are not sufficient for improving and maintaining muscle mass and strength in otherwise healthy people.

 If you are able to move on your own, even for short distances, you will get much more benefit from even a short walk and some strength exercises for the upper body.

 If you are truly bedridden, these exercises are for you.
 Their aim is simply to activate the muscles to prevent muscle loss during extended rest.
-When done correctly, in the best case scenario they can save your ability to walk and move on your own.
+When done correctly, in the best-case scenario they can save your ability to walk and move on your own.